status-im/status-console-client/README.md

 2. This C API is consumed as a standard shared library, `libnimbus_api.so`.

-3. [status-nim](https://github.com/status-im/status-nim) wraps this library to
-expose a Go API.
-Currently, this "API" is more like a hacky spike.
-The goal is for this to library to hide the integration details with Nim and provide a clean Go interface for consumers.

 ## Building and running

 The changes are isolated and won't impact `status-console-client` unless the